microsoft/X-Mem/src/README.md

     -h, --help                  Print usage and exit.
     -i, --base_test_index       Numerical index of the first benchmark, for tracking unique test IDs.
-    -j, --num_worker_threads    Number of worker threads to use in benchmarks.
+    -j, --num_worker_threads    Number of worker threads to use in relevant benchmarks.
+This may not exceed the number of logical CPUs in the system.
+For throughput benchmarks, this is the number of independent load-generating threads.
+For latency benchmarks,
+                                this is the number of independent
+                                load-generating threads plus one latency
+                                measurement thread.
     -l, --latency               Measure memory latency
     -n, --iterations            Iterations per benchmark test
     -r, --random_access         Use a random access pattern on throughput